Balabhumi

 Balabhumi (Malayalam: ബാലഭൂമി) is a Malayalam comic magazine published by Mathrubhumi Publications.
 It was launched in April, 1996 by the Calicut-based Malayalam newspaper Mathrubhumi.
 The magazine became a weekly in May 1996.

-Along with the comics (in-house and syndicated), the content includes fables and fairy tales, rhymes, (translated) literary classics, and various puzzles.
+Along with comics (in-house and syndicated), the content includes fables and fairytales, rhymes, (translated) literary classics, and various puzzles.
 It is the first Malayalam comic magazine to syndicate Disney Comics.